micahcantor/blog/content/blog/haskell-leetcode.md

 unfoldr :: (b -> Maybe (a, b)) -> b -> [a]
 ```

 Essentially, it takes a starting value `b`, and a function that returns `Nothing` in its base case (when nothing more should be added to the list), and `Just (a, b)` in the recursive case.
-The first part of the tuple, `a` represents what should be added to the list, while the second part, `b` reprents the *remainder* of the value.
+The first part of the tuple, `a` represents what should be added to the list, while the second part, `b` represents the *remainder* of the value.

 I admit, that sounds complicated, but an example should help.
 For `fromDecimal n`, the base case is when $n$ is $0$.
 Here, we add nothing to our result list.
 In the recursive case, we add $n \mod 10$ to the list, since this gives us the leading digit of $n$, and continue with $\lfloor n / 10 \rfloor$ as our remainder.